5G vs 4G: What’s the difference?

 Contact us

 When 4G came along, it was a direct upgrade to 3G and has now completely replaced it.
-5G isn't quite like that, 5G technology seeks to add another layer to the already existing 4G network, specifically around the busiest parts of the busiest UK cities.
-If you're a townie and tend not to venture into highly populated areas you probably won't even notice anything different, but for a lot of people who live and work in busy cities, internet speeds are going to become a lot more reliable and quick.
+5G isn't quite the same.
+5G technology seeks to add another layer to the already existing 4G network, specifically around the busiest UK cities.

 (Source: Statista)